harmyderoman/vuejs-confirm-dialog/README.md

 ## About

 This is a library for creating reusable dialogs.
-It takes your modal component and build structure for dialogs that wait for user confirmation.
+It takes your modal component and builds a structure for dialogs that wait for user confirmation.
 You can work with it like with promises or work with dialog hooks that the library generates for you.

 ## Installation